cucumber-sp/yandex-music-linux/README.md

 #### AUR

 You can obtain the latest version of package from `AUR` using one of the [AUR Helpers](https://wiki.archlinux.org/title/AUR_helpers).
-Then install it with `yandexmusic` as package name.
+Then install it with `yandex-music` as package name.

 For this example I will use [yay](https://github.com/Jguer/yay)

 ```
-yay -S yandexmusic
+yay -S yandex-music
 ```

 #### Binary package file